 - It is each rider's responsibility to determine whether it is safe for them to enter an intersection, whether passing through or turning.
-Do not rely on others for this critical determination; your safety is paramount and only you can determine whether you can safely turn or pass through an intersection!
+Do not rely on others for this critical determination; your safety is paramount and only you can determine whether you can safely enter, turn or pass through an intersection!

 Automobile parking is located near both the start and end point on residential streets.
 (On the main streets there likely is no parking allowed because of rush hour traffic enforcement).
 Be certain to read the parking enforcement signs carefully regardless of where you choose to park and then re-read them again to ensure you don't get cited.
 Wise to also bring change in case you choose to park at a meter.

 Snacks, Energy Bars, drinks (water, Gatorade, soda), Limited Edition Spoke Cards, and new this month sticker decals for your bike will all be available from the Ride Support Vehicle(s) (look for the Yellow Flashing Light at Stops) for $1.00/$2.00 donations each.
 All donations benefit the effort to keep the rides inclusive positive experiences for all.
 Even if you do not want a drink, snack, spoke card or sticker decal please help us by donating what you can so we can continue to help our fellow riders and make the ride experience even more positive for all.
 The rides are donation based.